 Sales Questions That Sell

 If you spend your sales appointments giving a lecture about your product and how great it is, you are using a presentation style that will cost you a lot of sales.
 A much more effective approach is to ask questions that draw your prospect out.
 When you ask the right questions in the right way, you can end up getting your prospects to do all the selling for you!
-At the very least, you'll learn a lot about what the prospect wants from your product - which means you can laser-focus your presentation on just those points that will sell most effectively.
+At the very least, you'll learn a lot about what the prospect wants from your product, which means you can laser-focus your presentation on just those points that will sell most effectively.

 Asking your prospect a series of open-ended questions during your presentation serves three important purposes.
 First, it helps you to confirm whether or not the prospect is a good fit for your product.
-Second, it helps you to identify their hot-button benefits, which, in turn, allows you to fine-tune your pitch.
+Second, it helps you to identify their hot-button benefits, which allows you to fine-tune your pitch.
 Third, by getting prospects to talk about various benefits and what they think about them, you sneak the information past the prospect’s “salesperson filter.”

 Not every question listed here is a perfect fit for every prospect, but these examples will give you a good place to start.
 Ideally, once you ask a few questions, the prospect will launch into an in-depth speech and you won’t need to do any more prompting at all.